ObiOne84/django-chefs-helper/README.md

 ### ElephantSQL Database

 1. Login to [ElephantSQL](https://www.elephantsql.com/) PostgreSQL Database.
-2. Click Create New Instance..
+2. Click Create New Instance.
 3. Set up your plan:
     - give your plan name - commonly project name
     - select Tiny Turtle (Free) plan
     - you can leave the tags blank
 4. Select the Region and data center near you.
 5. Click Review.
-6. Chek you details are correct and then click Create instance.
+6. Check your details are correct and then click Create instance.
 7. Return to the ElephantSQL dashboard and click the database name you just created.
-8. In the URL section, click and copy icon to copy the database URL (you will need this for you **env.py** file)
+8. In the URL section, click and copy icon to copy the database URL (you will need this for your **env.py** file)

 ### Cloudinary